Zscozer/BoostPoint/README.md

 After pre-training the model, directly enter the finetune, enter the respective protocol, and load the checkpoints of the pre-trained model.

 ## Note
-Due to web upload restrictions, our dataset and all checkpoints will be released after acceptance.
+Due to webpage upload restrictions, our complete code of fine-tuning part , dataset, and all checkpoints will be released after being accepted.